jasongitmail/super-sitemap/README.md

 ## Changelog

 - `1.0.13-tanstack.3` (unreleased) - BREAKING: `excludeRoutePatterns` now accepts JavaScript `RegExp` objects instead of regex source strings.
-BREAKING: `lang` config was renamed to `locales`; locale route params must be named `locale`; TanStack Start now infers `{-$locale}` vs `$locale` directly from route syntax. `GetSvelteKitHeadersOptions`/`GetTanStackStartHeadersOptions` unified as `GetHeadersOptions`; error messages are now prefixed `super-sitemap:` instead of framework-specific prefixes.
-The TanStack Start adapter now automatically excludes server-only routes (server handlers without a component, e.g. the sitemap route itself, robots.txt, API routes) from sitemap output.
-Removed the `svelte` peer dependency—Super Sitemap now has zero peer dependencies.
-Removed Node built-ins from shipped code for edge-runtime compatibility (e.g. Cloudflare Workers).
+BREAKING: `lang` config was renamed to `locales`; locale route params must be named `locale`.
 Added runnable example apps (`examples/sveltekit`, `examples/tanstack-start`) that integration-test the documented usage.
 - `1.0.13-tanstack.1` - BREAKING: public APIs now live at `super-sitemap/sveltekit` and `super-sitemap/tanstack-start`.
 Adds `getSamplePaths()` to both adapters.
 - `1.0.11` - Remove all runtime dependencies!
 - `1.0.0` - BREAKING: `priority` renamed to `defaultPriority`, and `changefreq` renamed to `defaultChangefreq`.
 NON-BREAKING: Support for `paramValues` to contain either `string[]`, `string[][]`, or `ParamValue[]` values to allow per-path specification of `lastmod`, `changefreq`, and `priority`.